Den1al/client-reflection/README.md

 # client-reflection
-A web application that reflects the connecting user information
+A web application that reflects the connecting user information.

 ## Usage
 ```bash